Asavela2/Java/README.md

 # RAD Model (Rapid Application Development):

--Emphasizes quick development and iteration.
+- Emphasizes quick development and iteration.

--Involves user feedback and iteration in a fast-paced development cycle.
+- Involves user feedback and iteration in a fast-paced development cycle.

--Suitable for projects with short development cycles.
+- Suitable for projects with short development cycles.